1ong1evi/by-the-fire/README.md

 Room for improvement:

-- Improvement to be done 1
+- Refactoring of the code to look prettier
-- Improvement to be done 2
+- Logic to showcase RNG attack and fighting

 To do:

-- Feature to be added 1
+- Pick a starting weapon or health potion
-- Feature to be added 2
+- A third option story option

 ## Acknowledgements